 In this video, you’ll learn:

-- The actual definition of credentialing for nurse practitioners
+- The actual definition of nurse practitioner credentialing

 - What credentialing allows you to do as an NP